 DAY 3: KIAMA-SUNRISE PHOTOGRAPHY AND A VISIT TO THE BLOWHOLE

-We are off to an early start todo sunrise photography along the coastline.
-We will visit the Little Blowhole, a natural sea cave formed from volcanic lava – smaller than the iconic Kiama blowhole but just as impressive.
+We are off to an early start to do sunrise photography along the coastline.
+We will visit the Little Blowhole, a natural sea cave formed from volcanic lava; Smaller than the iconic Kiama blowhole, but just as impressive.
 Afterwards, we will photograph at Kiama’s big blowhole, which spouts seawater skywards – often 20m or more.

-In the right conditions, waves surge into the craggy passage and compress the air inside, and then the air and water erupt through the hole in a booming sound.
+In the right conditions, waves surge into the craggy passage and compress the air inside, and then the air and water erupt through the hole with a booming sound.
 We will continue exploring the area and hinterland with our cameras for the remainder of the day.